Home > Short-term health insurance > Short-term health insurance in Florida

 Is short-term health insurance available for purchase in Florida?

 Yes.
-As of 2024, there are at least five insurers offering short-term health insurance in Florida.
+As of early 2026, there were at least six insurers offering short-term health insurance in Florida, but this number tends to fluctuate over time.

 Which short-term plan durations are permitted under Florida rules?